Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 ## Accessing S3 through a proxy

-To communicate with S3 through a proxy, modify the `TACHYON_JAVA_OPTS` section of `conf/alluxio-env.sh` to include:
+To communicate with S3 through a proxy, modify the `ALLUXIO_JAVA_OPTS` section of `conf/alluxio-env.sh` to include:

 {% include Configuring-Alluxio-with-S3/proxy.md %}